 Your group can elect officers such as a President and Secretary.
 Officers and members can help you decide how to manage dues, how often to meet, where to meet and how important decisions will be made.
 You might also want to create committees to find expert speakers, plan special events or seek out local real estate deals.

 Whether you find a club or create one, embarking on the high seas of real estate investment can be a challenge.
 But it can also be rewarding -- and profitable.
 Stay alert and stay informed, and you should be all right.
-You can start by following the links on the next page.
+You can start by following the links below.